adeliz/plotly.datasources/README.md

 # plotly.requests
-Plotly extension to add requests support into JSON model
+Plotly extension to add datasources support into JSON model

 The goal of this extension is to add the ability to set datasources in the json file that describes a chart.